Mission

 What We Do

-GFC is a US based 501(c)(3) non-profit organization formed in 2011 to act as an agent of simple and effective change to help reduce the global burden of cancer.
-We achieve this by creating, implementing and sustaining cancer awareness and education programs, and promoting the development of locally sustainable cancer support groups in areas where access to information about cancer is critically lacking.
+Founded in 2011, GFC is a US-based 501(c)(3) nonprofit organization working to reduce the global burden of cancer.
+We achieve this by developing, implementing, and sustaining cancer awareness and education programs, as well as fostering the creation of locally sustainable cancer support groups in areas with limited access to cancer-related information.
+Our efforts focus on empowering local communities with the resources they need to better understand, prevent, and treat cancer.

 Principles